0xReki/0xreki.github.io/_posts/2021/2021-10-09-domain-changed.md

 image_license_url: https://pixabay.com/de/photos/umleitung-baustelle-absperrung-3823502/
 ---
 As you might have noticed, this page has moved to a new domain: reki.wtf.
+RIP search engine rankings.
 Why did I move?
-There's actually a lot of reasons…
+Actually, I had a lot of reasons…

 ## The Past